openhoangnc/box-browser/Contributing.md

 ## Missing language support?

 Your language isn't supported yet?
-You want to translate FOSS Browser?
+You want to translate BOX Browser?
 Or make improvements to existing translations?
 Feel free to use [crowdin](https://crowdin.com/project/foss-browser).

 ## New ideas, enhancements and feature requests